Update (or Modernize) Existing UCC Sites

 - Existing UCC sites created with older versions of UCC Site Creator

-- Sites using the classic portal.aspx homepage
+- Sites still using the classic portal.aspx homepage (first-time modernization)

 Before You Begin